AYUSH Counselling 2025

 AYUSH Counselling For UG Course

-AYUSH UG counselling refers to the counseling process for undergraduate programs in the field of Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy.
+AYUSH UG counselling refers to the counselling process for undergraduate programs in the field of Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy.
 These programs are collectively known as AYUSH courses and are offered by various colleges and universities in India.
-The counselling process for AYUSH UG courses is conducted by the respective state and central counseling authorities (AACCC).
+The counselling process for AYUSH UG courses is conducted by the respective state and central counselling authorities (AACCC).

 2. 100% UG (BAMS/BUMS/BSMS/BHMS) seats under National/ Central Institutes.